cogciprocate/voodoo/README.md

 See [`hello.rs`] for a complete, working example adapted from [https://vulkan-tutorial.com/](https://vulkan-tutorial.com/).

 ### Status

 * API coverage:
   * Core: 100%
   * Extensions: 70%
-* Documentation: 5%
+* Documentation: 30%
-* Stability: 90%
+* Stability: 97%

 #### Other Vulkan libraries in Rust

-For a higher level, more opinionated Vulkan API (that does more for you) see the [Vulkano] project.
+For a higher level, more opinionated, easier to use Vulkan API that does more for you see the [Vulkano] project.

-Other similar libraries include [dacite] and [ash].
+Other low-ish level Rust libraries include [dacite] and [ash].
+See [vks] for a direct ffi interface.

 [`hello.rs`]: https://github.com/cogciprocate/voodoo/blob/master/examples/hello.rs
 [Vulkano]: https://github.com/vulkano-rs/vulkano